 Saint-Malo in WW2

-The Cathedral of Saint Vincent ( AKA Saint-Malo Cathedral), the Saint-Aaron Chapel, the Saint-Sauveur Chapel are some of the most important places to visit.
-They were rebuilt several times and in them you can find much of Saint-Malo’s history.
+The Cathedral of Saint Vincent ( AKA Saint-Malo Cathedral), the Saint-Aaron Chapel, and the Saint-Sauveur Chapel are some of the most landmarks to visit in Saint-Malo.
+They were rebuilt several times and in them, you can find much of Saint-Malo’s history.

 The walls of Saint-Malo were built to protect the city from both the tides and from invaders.
 They were built in the 1100’s, updated to combat new military technology in the 1600’s and then expanded again up to the mid-18th century.
 The ramparts protect the entirety of the old part of Saint-Malo and form a circuit of 1.75 kilometers.